-While some of these games are still cross-generation titles, many can put the power of the Xbox Series X to the test, offering improved visuals and frame rates, as well as tapping into Quick Resume for quickly swapping between games.
+Some of these games are still cross-generation titles, but many can put the power of the Xbox Series X to the test, offering improved visuals and frame rates, as well as tapping into Quick Resume for quickly swapping between games.

 - The best Xbox multiplayer games you can play right now

 - How to connect an Xbox wireless controller to a PC

 - Our picks of the best Xbox headsets